StroCOMP: Strong Coupling of Organic Molecules and Plasmons

 20.

-Photon statistics in collective strong coupling: Nanocavities and microcavities (
+Photon statistics in collective strong coupling: Nanocavities and microcavities (PDF)

 R. Sáez-Blázquez, J. Feist, F. J. García-Vidal, and A. I. Fernández-Domínguez